Human emotions and physiognomy.

 uncertain projections of (eyes) irrelevant future.

-The space and time correspond with movement which is the third world category
+Global space and time correspond with movement which is the third world category

-psychological aspects of movement are comparable with hexagrams of the canon of
+and psychological aspects of mental perception of movement are comparable with

-changes and symbols of emotions.
+hexagrams of the canon of changes and physiognomic symbols of facial emotions.

 -